IHTM10685 - Investigating supplementary form: D31- Domicile outside the United Kingdom

-Even if a person is domiciled outside the UK under general law, two special rules apply to those who have emigrated from the UK or to those who have been resident here for many years (IHTA84/S267).
+Even if a person is domiciled outside the UK under general law, two special rules apply to those who have emigrated from the UK, some formerly UK domiciled persons returning to the UK or to those who have been resident here for many years (IHTA84/S267).
 If either rule applies then, in most cases, we treat them as domiciled within the UK for the purposes of IHT, i.e. domicile includes deemed domicile.
 For all other purposes, e.g. succession, the general law applies.

 The “three year” (IHTA84/S267(1) (a)) rule - s.267(1)(a): For the rule to apply they must have been domiciled in the UK both on or after 10 December 1974 and within three calendar years before the relevant event, e.g. gift, death.

-In particular he will have been resident in the UK for Income Tax in 97/98 because he was here for more than 6 months.
+In particular he will have been resident in the UK for Income Tax year 97/98 because he was here for more than 6 months.
 So, he was non-resident in 98/99, 99/00 and 00/01 only.
-Accordingly, the chargeable transfer will be caught by the 17/20 rule.
+He was resident in at least 15 out of the 20 tax years up to and including Accordingly, the chargeable transfer will be caught by the 17/20 rule.
 If the gift were made on or after the 6 April 2001 then neither rule would apply.